Shaobangzhu/wdio-e2e-framework/README.md

 # wdio-e2e-framework
-This is an automation test framework implement using webdriver.io
+This is an automation test framework implement using webdriver.io + Mocha + Allure + Jenkins